mobilevoid/hambbs/README.md

 ## Notes

 Radio communication supports the VaraHF modem over TCP and includes a KISS TNC compatibility layer.
 The `VaraKISS` helper lets you talk to VARA Terminal in its KISS serial mode.
-File attachments are encrypted and compressed for safe transfer.
+File attachments are gzip compressed for safe transfer and are stored unencrypted.